sidantaa/Sophos-SDU-Script/README.md

  ```
 4) The script will identify your computer's username and exeute the code.
    <img width="1085" height="674" alt="image" src="https://github.com/user-attachments/assets/b181e6ab-eb6a-4dca-b6d0-244284d37637" />
+5) Wait for the process to be completed and you will see console messages as:
+*SDU has finished collecting the requested information.
+Elapsed time: 2m35s
+Archived logs are located at:
+  C:\Users\<username>\Downloads\SDU_<data_timestamp>\<filename>_sdulog.zip* <br>
-5) Wait for the process to be completed and you will see console messages as: And you will see folder created in your Downloads folder; open it and you will see log files.
+And you will see folder created in your Downloads folder; open it and you will see log files.
 <img width="1120" height="658" alt="image" src="https://github.com/user-attachments/assets/d8c4653d-be2d-435e-b75a-4b31208c6213" />

 <img width="1153" height="296" alt="image" src="https://github.com/user-attachments/assets/6e2d2c84-482a-4f8c-aaa8-f97d38b37b7c" />